simonsan/organize/README.md

 ```
 As stated above, you can pass several paths to `--watch`.
 The `delay` argument is optional.
 By default, `d-organizer` will wait for three seconds before it moves any file.
-This is to allow browsers to automatically open files after they've been downloaded (specifying a delay of 0 will break this behaviour, since the browser won't find the given file). the `daemon` option starts the process in the background.
+This is to allow browsers to automatically open files after they've been downloaded (specifying a delay of 0 will break this behaviour, since the browser won't find the given file).
+The `daemon` option starts the process in the background.

 I plan to change this behaviour so that files are not moved while they're open in another process.
 Feel free to open a PR if you want to help.